jaraonthe-dot-net/ASB/doc/Built-in Functions.md

 .define myCmd {
     // ...
     &jump end
-    // ... this is executed
+    // ... this is not executed
   end:
 }
 ```